 Military benefits start with pay and allowances but also include healthcare, education, medical care, travel, free tax support, and home loans.
 Some benefits begin immediately, others require minimum time in service.

-Some benefits cannot be accessed until the service member has completed Basic Training and any advance training required before getting a first duty station assignment.
+Some benefits cannot be accessed until the service member has completed Basic Training and any advanced training required before getting a first duty station assignment.

 Military Benefits During Basic Training